• Skip to primary navigation

 As for Project Maven itself, that project was iced last year after Google employees who found out about it resigned, walked out, and signed petitions demanding the company discontinue the project and promise to never build warfare technology again.

-Filed Under: AI News Tagged With: Google, Pentagon, ProjectMaven
+Filed Under: Artificial Intelligence Tagged With: Google, news, Pentagon, ProjectMaven

 Related Stories